MAT496-Monsoon2025-SNU/S_Akash_LangGraph_2410110034/README.md

 ## Module 3: Video 5 (Time Travel)
 - Learnt the concepts of replaying and forking a particular checkpoint/step.
 Learnt how to use get_state_history() to view the full history of the graph's states.
 Forking can now re-invoke the graph from a previous checkpoint to use a new input for the same, without having to re-execute the graph entirely.
 Replays of a graph are just re-runs of a particular checkpoint, but without executing any nodes as the graph knows if that checkpoint has been executed before.
 - Changes: Extended and changed the arithmetic operation tools, then changed up the prompts to call multiple tools at once.

+# Module 4
+## Module 4: Video 1 (Parallelization)
+- Learnt about parallel nodes which execute at the same time, used an add reducer to append the output of two nodes at the same time to actually implement this properly.
+There is also a default order for parallel nodes set by Langgraph, which we've changed here using a sorting function.
+Used Tavily to build a web search agent using parallel nodes for different types of searches.
+- Changes: Added more nodes that run in parallel.
+Added two sub-nodes within a parallel node to extend this functionality.
+Implemented a research article search function using Tavily that goes through a particular list of research websites to fetch answers and added this as a node.
+Updated studio file parallelization.py to reflect the same.